Ivystrode/filesync/readme.txt

 sendthis directories gitignored
 use sendthis folders to send files, dont include test files in git commits

+ISSUE:
+For some reason server manifest stops appending at: File_Root\Iain Banks book collection\The Business\metadata.opf, Fri Aug 10 15:20:20 2012
+This is 363 files of 965 in the proposed manifest/folder structure Why does it do this

 To do
 - Add scheduler function to receiver
 - Add ability to send files if modified date is changed